-Oil as a fossil resource comes from the depth of time, is the elixir of our present age, and threatens more and more our future.
-There is a growing wish to end the 100 year old oil rush.
-How can we sustain our lifestyle that is based on the excessive use of energy?
+Underneath our feet or above the ground, oil and natural gas are the life blood of our economy and lifestyle, circulating all over Europe, pulsing through the veins of pipelines.
+Oil as a fossil resource comes from the depth of time, is the elixir of our present age, and threatens our future.
+There is a growing wish to end the 100 year old oil rush but how can we sustain our lifestyle that is based on the excessive use of energy?
 The answer has yet to be found.

 When author Magdalena Schrefel approached Schauspielhaus Graz with an idea for a play based on the book “How to Blow Up A Pipeline” by Andreas Malm, Schauspielhaus Graz and ETC joined together to reach out to ETC Member Theatres, across Europe, requesting that they find and commission local authors to write a dramatic text answering the question; Which kind of drama does fossil energy provoke in your country?

 With the support of ETC, the five participating ETC Member theatres have selected the following authors:

 Ian De Toffoli - Théâtres de la Ville (Luxembourg)

 Alex Lorette - Théâtre de Liège (Belgium)

 Elsa Demo - National Theatre of Albania (Albania)